diamirio/AndroidAppUtil/README.md

 Pull requests are welcome.
 Do not forget to add proguard rules to the `proguard-rules.pro` when adding a new dependency.

+## Build and Deploy

+To build and deploy the library to bintray, add your changes, commit and then call `fastlane deploy`.
+This will automatically update the version, commit and push to git and then upload to bintray.

 ## License

 ```